 Tashi Lhunpo Monastery is one of the most important monasteries in Central Tibet and is the the traditional seat of the Panchen Lama, the second highest Lama in Tibetan Buddhism after only the Dalai Lama.

 After the Tibetan national uprising that took place in 1959, a handful of Tashi Lhunpo Monastery monks along with many thousands of Tibetans escaped into India.
 The Monastery was then subsequently re-established in Bylakuppe in Karnataka State, India.

-They will be with us throughout the day creating an intricate sacred sand mandala and performing for us.
+They will be with us throughout the day creating an intricate sacred Peace Sand Mandala and performing for us.

 The Sand Mandala

 Over the course of the day (when they aren't busy performing), the Tashi Lhunpo monks will be building a sacred sand mandala.
 Of all the artistic traditions of Tibetan Buddhism, that of painting with coloured sand ranks as one of the most unique and exquisite.
 In Tibet this art is called dul-tson-kyil-khor, which literally means “mandala of coloured powders.”
 Millions of grains of sand are painstakingly laid into place on a flat platform over a period of days, or sometimes weeks.